supervisely-ecosystem/import-images-groups/README.md

 </div>

 # Overview
-Import multi-view image groups and create a new project in the current `Team` -> `Workspace`.
+Import multiview image groups and create a new project in the current `Team` -> `Workspace`.

 Application key points:
 * Tag for images is defined by user in the modal window when starting the app